 Is it worth upgrading my internet for Netflix?

 Spending money to save money is almost never an instant process.
-Say you’ve found a great, cheap plan with adequate data that suits your budget it likely makes little sense to upgrade to a more expensive plan just for the sake of getting unmetered Netflix.
-However, if you’re reaching the end of the month pulling your hair out trying to conserve data, you might find it worth your money to upgrade to a plan with unmetered content.
-That way you’re preventing a lot of heartache about something that can chew through lots of data.
+Say you’ve already found an NBN plan that is great value with adequate data that suits your budget: it likely makes little sense to upgrade to a more expensive plan just for the sake of getting unmetered Netflix.
+However, if you’re reaching the end of the month pulling your hair out trying to conserve gigabytes, or tired of frequent buffering and low-quality streams, you might find it worth your money to upgrade to a faster unlimited data plan.